cypressf/canary/README.md

 ![Docker Pulls](https://img.shields.io/docker/pulls/acje/canary)

 Canary has only one feature.
-It replies "Canary is allive!".
+It replies "Canary is alive!".

 Buildt in Rust with the Actix-web 2.0 framework and musl in a "from scratch" docker image.
 The container is compatible with Google cloud run.